-The DYNAMIC-Rectal trial is currently in development.
-This trial will analyse the presence of circulating tumour DNA (ctDNA) in the bloodstreams of
+The DYNAMIC-Rectal trial has opened to recruitment.
+This trial is analysing the presence of circulating tumour DNA (ctDNA) in the bloodstreams of

 patients with locally advanced rectal cancer treated with curative intent.